-Nyree Applegarth, Head of Property Litigation was instructed to act for Mr and Mrs S who owned a property in Salcombe.
+Nyree Applegarth, Head of Property Litigation was instructed to act in a complex neighbour dispute for Mr and Mrs S who owned a property in Salcombe.
 The property had been purchased by them for them to use at weekends and during holidays until they retired at which time they intended to relocate and live there permanently.

 The property was situated on the cliff side next to the sea and immediately below the client's property was a large property owned by a third party, sleeping up to 10 people, which had been constructed from a bespoke design to take advantage of the stunning beach position.